jxprovost/WikipediaRevisionsReporter/ProjectReport.md

 Polymorphism engendered dependency inversion as I was working on and constructing code for challenge two.
-More specifically, if I am understanding the concept correctly, polymorphism is used as I make use of the @Override methods in my `FormatterModule`, my RevisionFormatter class contains an @Overide method over my `alternativeFormat` as well.
+More specifically, if I am understanding the concept correctly, polymorphism is used as I make use of the @Override methods in my `FormatterModule`, and my RevisionFormatter class contains an @Overide method over my `alternativeFormat` as well.
 The locations I listed are only the times that I have used it, polymorphism appears to be used in several classes as the classes incorporate the @Overide method.
-Dependency inversion, specifically takes place within my `revisionFormatter` class if I am understanding this correctly.
+Dependency inversion, specifically takes place within my `revisionFormatter` class.